 But is a strong, well-branded LinkedIn profile enough?

-According to four LinkedIn experts it isn't.
+According to four LinkedIn experts it is not.

 Before I share the experts' advice, let's start with the basics -- branding yourself with your LinkedIn profile.
 This will always be important.

-In 2020 job seekers will have to put more effort into writing content for not only SEO, but content that resonates with hiring authorities.
+Job seekers will have to put more effort into writing content for not only SEO, but content that resonates with hiring authorities.